-In the case of popular ones like French, Russian and Thousand Island dressing, these are all ketchup-based so the sugar count can be astronomical.
-Balsamic-based dressings and vinaigrettes can also headline a sugarfest.
+Hidden sugars run amuck in salad dressings.
+French, Russian, and Thousand Island dressings are all ketchup-based, so the sugar count can be astronomical.
+Balsamic-based dressings and vinaigrettes can also headline a sugar fest.

-This single-serve Newman’s Own French dressing packet adds 13g of sugar to your greens[*].
+This single-serve Newman’s Own French dressing packet adds 13 grams of sugar to your greens[*].

-So even though you’re getting 15g of fat, that amount of sugar will negate all your hard work and it certainly won’t help you achieve ketosis.
+Even though you’re getting 15 grams of fat, that amount of sugar will negate all your hard work, and it certainly won’t help you achieve ketosis.

 #12: Frozen Dinners and Entrees

-While the label only shows 3g of sugar, chances are, some of them are tucked away in the total carb count of 16g, which also isn’t very low carb.
+While the label only shows 3 grams of sugar, chances are, some of them are tucked away in the total carb count of 16 grams, which also isn’t very low-carb.

 Check out the amount of sugars (in red) and additives buried in the ingredient list[*]:

-So when it comes to frozen foods, it’s not just about low carb.
+When it comes to frozen foods, it’s not just about low-carb.
 Pay attention to the hidden sugars and chemical additives too.